Feed conversion ratio: Global averages by species and production systems

 In a global study, FAO estimated various feed conversion ratios, taking into account the diversity of feed material consumed by livestock.
 At global level, ruminants require 133 kg of dry matter per kg of protein while monogastrics require 30 kg.
 However, when considering human edible feed only, ruminants require 5.9 kg of feed to produce 1 kg of animal protein, while monogastrics require 15.8 kg.
 When looking at meat only, ruminants consume an average of 2.8 kg of human edible feed per kg of meat produced, while monogastrics need 3.2 kg.
 Finally, when accounting for the protein content of the feed, ruminant need an average of 0.6 kg of edible plant protein to produce 1 kg of animal protein while monogastric need 2 kg.
 This means that ruminants make a positive net contribution to the supply of edible protein for humans at global level.

 Feed conversion ratios of meat alternatives

 Many alternatives to conventional animal meat sources have been proposed for higher efficiency, including insects, meat analogues, and cultured meats.

 Insects

-Although there are few studies of the feed conversion ratios of edible insects, the house cricket (Acheta domesticus) has been shown to have a FCR of 0.9 - 1.1 depending on diet composition.
+Although there are few studies of the feed conversion ratios of edible insects, the house cricket (Acheta domesticus) has been shown to have an FCR of 0.9 - 1.1 depending on diet composition.
 A more recent work gives an FCR of 1.9–2.4.
 Reasons contributing to such a low FCR include the whole body being used for food, the lack of internal temperature control (insects are poikilothermic), high fecundity and rate of maturation.